davharris/als-prognosis/presentation-script.md

 Since their are 5 possible scores, random guessing would give the right answer 20% of the time.

-These ten lines show that it gets harder to make good predictions for each task as time goes on.
+The decline in these ten lines show that it gets harder to make good predictions for each task as time goes on.
 Still, predictions for all ten tasks remain useful for well over a year.

 # Absolute error

-Next, I asked how close the model's
+Next, I asked how *close* the model's

 # How sick?